Sitting with Trees: A Green Love Letter to Black Elder Women

 Location: Webinar / Live screening at Art Hub Studios, Stanley Street, Deptford, SE8 4BL

-Four years ago, Photosynthesis: A Green Love Letter to Black Women was shortlisted in this space — a poetic offering honoring Black women as life-givers, memory-keepers, and sources of quiet strength.
+Four years ago, Photosynthesis: A Green Love Letter to Black Women was shortlisted in this space, a poetic offering honouring Black women as life-givers, memory-keepers, and sources of quiet strength.

-This webinar will also be screened at Art Hub Studios site, join us for tea/coffee and watch live.
+This webinar will also be screened at the Art Hub Studios site.
+Join us for tea/coffee and watch live.

 Event Information